CharlesB91/visit-glasgow/README.md

 **Home-Background-Image**

-- This section includes a photograph of the icon People make glasgow building which in centered in the middle of the city.
+- This section includes a photograph of the icon People make Glasgow building which in centred in the middle of the city.
 - This image is very eye catching and speaks the true values of the city and its people.

 """"add image of background""""

 **What's On Section**

 - This section is an area which will tell the user all of the fun/interesting events that are happening in the city.
 This ranges from drinks festival, music festivals, mini golf, art, food festival.
-This section covers various types of events which is attrative to call.
+This section covers various types of events which is attractive to call.
 - Each events provides a thumb nail photo and also a link is provided on the event its self so this will take the user to a direct site of that event if they wish to book tickets.

 **The Footer**

 - The footer section includes links to the relevant social media sites for Visit Glasgow.
 The links will open to a new tab to allow easy navigation for the user.
-- The footer also includs a news letter sign up form where they need to enter their email address and click the sign up button.
+- The footer also includes a news letter sign up form where they need to enter their email address and click the sign up button.
-  - The footer can be viwed in the home page and explore page via the navigation bar.
+  - The footer can be viewed in the home page and explore page via the navigation bar.

 ### Explore Page

-- This page has been created to inform the user of the various tours, museams, historic glasgoe university.
+- This page has been created to inform the user of the various tours, museums, historic Glasgow university.
-- This is focused more on the convential tourist who is keen to explore the historical aspects of the city which applies to a different audience so felt this should be on a seperate page.
+- This is focused more on the conventional tourist who is keen to explore the historical aspects of the city which applies to a different audience so felt this should be on a separate page.
-- Each section ie bus tour, kelvingrove art museam, glasgow museam has an accompanying image with some breif back-ground text to inform the user of what to expect.
+- Each section ie bus tour, Kelvingrove art museum, Glasgow museum has an accompanying image with some brief back-ground text to inform the user of what to expect.
 These images also contain links if the user wishes to book tickets.

 ## Testing

 ### Responsive Testing

-- This page has been through extensive testing through google grome developer tools so that any user using desktop, tablet, mobile devicie will have a great experiance seeing all the visual and text content but also to easily navigate through the site.
+- This page has been through extensive testing through google chrome developer tools so that any user using desktop, tablet, mobile device will have a great experience seeing all the visual and text content but also to easily navigate through the site.

 ### Validator Testing